SAP/cloud-security-services-integration-library/fosstars_report.md

-1.  **Number of projects on GitHub that use an open source project:** unknown
+1.  **Number of projects on GitHub that use an open source project:** 131
 1.  **Number of stars for a GitHub repository:** 125
 1.  **Number of watchers for a GitHub repository:** 15